compilando/japmux/src/services/generated/docs/RegionsApi.md

 const configuration = new Configuration();
 const apiInstance = new RegionsApi(configuration);

-let languageCode: string; //Language code (ID) of the region to delete (default to undefined) let projectId: string; //Project ID (default to undefined)
+let langCode: string; //Language code of the region to delete (e.g., en-US, es-ES) (default to undefined) let projectId: string; //ID of the project (default to undefined)

 const { status, data } = await apiInstance.regionControllerRemove(
-    languageCode,
+    langCode,
     projectId
 );
 ```